Sonakunwar21/Sona-Kunwar/README.md

 # Sona-Kunwar
-This repositry documents my journey of learning core Python
+This repositry Documents my journey of learning core Python